vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 1. What is GreenTea?
 (Gabriel)

 GreenTea is a **desktop app for learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It adopts the Leitner flashcard system, a proven method to helps users retain memory in the context of learning a new language.
-This app is perfect for users who wish to optimise their time learning a new language.
+GreenTea uses a proven memory rentention system known as the [Leitner System](https://medium.com/@jessewhelan/using-the-leitner-system-to-improve-your-study-d5edafae7f0)  and implements it in the context of a Flashcard game.
+This app is great for users who wish to optimise their time learning a new language.
 In this User Guide (UG), you will learn about the various commands and actions that would allow you to use GreenTea seamlessly.